This photoset went so viral it broke the server. Click here and prepare to be moved.

 Thousands of people sent comments, and a few echoed my own sentiments.
 Why can’t humans get to go this way, too?

-Perhaps the cruelest indignity is the way many medical people will insist on feeding people the same horrible food they’ve been getting.
+Perhaps the cruelest indignity is the way many medical people will insist on feeding dying people the same horrible food they’ve been getting all along.
 I’ve heard first-hand stories of caregivers trying to give their loved ones ice cream, only to be told, “But it’ll spoil their appetite!”
 Or, “It’s not good for them.”

 But I bet things would be better if we had that choice.
 We could turn away from nursing homes that resemble prisons, saying, “I’d rather die.”
 If enough people did that, there would be more incentive to treat people humanely.